jdcrensh/react-intl-webpack-plugin/README.md

 - the generated file is called `reactIntlMessages.json`

+## Options

+`collapseWhitespace` (boolean): If true, collapses all inner whitespace and newlines.
+Useful for ES6 multiline template literals.

 ## Notes

 - Keep in mind that as long as you use webpack-dev-server all assets are generated in memory.
 To access those assets use either: